Greenfaulds High School: Subjects

-Activities & Events

-The school usually hosts a theatre show at both Christmas and Summer.
-The shows are performed by the students at the school.

-Competitions are held yearly for the seven different house groups.
-Houses earn points through challenges, some of which are individual tasks, while others are teamwork activities.
-The school also hosts an award show at the end of each year.
-Pupils earn awards based on how many nominations they receive by their teachers (S1-S3) or based on their Prelim results (S4-S6).
-A guest speaker is also invited to speak at the event.

 New School Building

 The new school building was opened to the public in September 2016, and the original building has been demolished.
 The total cost of the project, which includes the new building, as well as the sport facilities was an estimated £31.2 million.
 Although the building does not have a pool, it is equipped with sports facilities such as a tennis court, grass pitch, and running track.
 The running track contains other sport events such as long jump, javelin and discus.
 The sporting facilities were completed August 2017, in time for the new school year 2017–2018.